zzl666/TrendRadar/README-EN.md

 - **GitHub Issues**: Suitable for targeted answers.
 Please provide complete info when asking (screenshots, error logs, system environment, etc.)
 - **WeChat Official Account**: Suitable for quick consultation.
 Suggest priority to communicate in public comment area of related articles.
 If private message, please use polite language 😉
+- 💡 Deployment successful?
+Welcome to leave comments and likes on our official account to share your experience~

 <div align="center">